haridev-v/geometry-first-fem/notes/chapter-3-weak-forms-as-operator-projections.md

 | Two integrations by parts | $\int_\Omega (\nabla^2 u) (\nabla^2 v)\, dx$ | **curvature geometry** |

 You can read this as: *moving derivatives changes which “feature” of the function the geometry cares about*.

+The first entry in the table is an expression that says "how close are the values of $u$ and $v$ in the space?"

+The second entry in the table is an expression that says "how close are the derivatives of $u$ and $v$ in the space?" - the projection approximates variations, not values.

+The third entry in the table is an expression that says "how close are the curvatures of $u$ and $v$ in the space?" - the projection approximates curvatures, not values.

 ---